Barely Random Algorithms and Collective Metrical Task Systems: Introduction

 For an integer $k\in \Nbb$, we denote by $\Ucal(\{1,\dots,k\})$ the uniform probability distribution over $\{1,\dots, k\}$.
 For an arbitrary distribution $\Dcal$, we denote by $\Ebb_{\br \sim \Dcal}(\cdot)$ the expectation when the variable $\br$ is sampled following $\Dcal$.
 All logarithms, denoted by $\log(\cdot)$, are in base $2$.

-\paragraph{Paper outline. } Section \ref{sec:setting} justifies the equivalence between $k$-collective strategies, $k$-barely random strategies and $k$-barely fractional strategies.
-Section \ref{sec:main} provides the proof of Theorem \ref{th:main}, using arguments from the theory of optimal transport and a potential function method.
-Section \ref{sec:other} provides some additional proofs, including the lower-bound as well as refined guarantees for the uniform metric space, and discussions.
-The conclusion highlights some interesting open directions towards making further connections between online algorithms and distributed/collective systems.
+\paragraph{Paper outline} Section \ref{sec:setting} provides an equivalence between $k$-collective strategies and $k$-barely fractional strategies, which is used in Section \ref{sec:main} to prove Theorem \ref{th:main}.
+Section \ref{sec:other} provides additional discussions, including the lower-bound as well as refined guarantees for the uniform metric space.
+The conclusion highlights some open directions toward making further connections between online algorithms and distributed/collective systems.